 family was described by Alfred

 Barton Rendle in 1915.
-It is found in Congo, Rwanda,
+It is found in central Africa, growing in a

 well drained soul with little to some water and some sun.
 It can

 grow to three centimetres in diameter and 20 or even 50 centimetres height.